 2. Allows you to tell your brand story in a non-salesy way

 When you create a meaningful unboxing experience, you communicate your value proposition in a tangible way.
-You can reinforce what makes your products special and different during the unboxing.
+You can reinforce what makes your products unique and different during the unboxing.

-Coco & Breezy, a sister-owned eyewear brand, is giving off big brand vibes.
-Its sleek glasses boxes are subtle but powerful sales tools.
+Coco & Breezy, a sister-owned eyewear brand, gives off big brand vibes.
+Its sleek glass boxes are subtle but powerful sales tools.

 Packaging can be a great way to do this type of storytelling without an in-your-face sales pitch.

-Include a postcard or attention-grabbing item that helps tell your company history, your brand story, or your core values.
-This creates a visual interaction with your brand on the customer’s terms as they’re unboxing your product.
+Include a postcard or attention-grabbing item that helps tell your company history, brand story, or core values.
+This creates a visual interaction with your brand on the customer’s terms as they unbox your product.